Hacker5preme/SCS-Framework/README.md

 - Beginning of the vulnerable Code Snippet | String, which needs to be present in the snippet | End of the snippet
 - Vulnerability description
 - Condition under the code snippet is vulnerable and exploitable
-- Links to exploits, vulnerabilities and blogposts,
+- Links to exploits, vulnerabilities and blogposts
+- Severity: High (3), Medium (2), Low (1)
 - Nametag
 ### Contribution example:
-(('$wpdb->get_results(', '$', ')'), 'SQL-Injection', 'Exploitable if Variable is User-controlled and not sanitized', ('http://ottopress.com/2013/better-know-a-vulnerability-sql-injection/', 'https://github.com/Hacker5preme/Exploits/tree/main/Wordpress/CVE-2021-43408', 'https://appcheck-ng.com/security-advisory-duplicate-post-wordpress-plugin-sql-injection-vulnerability/'), 'Ron Jost (@Hacker5preme)')
+(('$wpdb->get_results(', '$', ')'), 'SQL-Injection', 'Exploitable if Variable is User-controlled and not sanitized', ('http://ottopress.com/2013/better-know-a-vulnerability-sql-injection/', 'https://github.com/Hacker5preme/Exploits/tree/main/Wordpress/CVE-2021-43408', 'https://appcheck-ng.com/security-advisory-duplicate-post-wordpress-plugin-sql-injection-vulnerability/'), 3, 'Ron Jost (@Hacker5preme)')

 ## Current Status:
 - [+] Contributors: 1